edalholt/TDT4225/task3.md

 The exercise was based on the Geodata GPS Trajectory dataset.
 First, the dataset had to be cleaned and inserted into a MySQL database, created by the group.
 Then, SQL queries and Python code were used to manipulate the data in order to answer questions.
 The answers can be found under Results.

+The group met in person to work on the task.
+In task 1, different group members worked on different parts of the task.
+This was done because it seemed efficient, as the task consisted of two distinct tasks: creating the database and data cleaning.

+Git repository: xxx

 ## Results
 Add your results from the tasks, both as text and screenshots.
 Short sentences are sufficient.